In this guide I explain how to remove and replace failed or damaged keyboard on a MacBook Pro 13″, 15″ or 17″ unibody laptop.

 You will have to remove the optical drive.

-You can use iFixit MacBook Pro disassembly guides to remove these components from the laptop.
+You can use iFixit MacBook Pro disassembly guides to remove these components.

-You have to know the model year of your laptop in order to find the correct disassembly guide.
+You have to know the model year of your MacBook Pro in order to find the correct disassembly guide.

 Here is how to find the model year:

-1. Search for the laptop serial number printed on the bottom cover.
+1. Search for the serial number printed on the bottom cover.

 2. Check your serial number on the Apple site.

-Now you can go to the iFixit site and find the correct disassembly guide for your laptop.
+Now you can go to the iFixit site and find the correct disassembly guide.